HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/access/index.md

 ## Prerequisite

-Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
-For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.
+Starting from HCL Digital Experience 9.5 CF214, Content Reporting is installed and deployed by default as part of the CF update process.
+However, for CF213, Content Reporting must be installed and configured.
+For instructions on installing Content Reporting manually on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

-After image configuration in your HCL Digital Experience 9.5 CF213 and higher deployment, Content Reporting is accessible from the Practitioner Studio interface.
+After image configuration in your HCL Digital Experience 9.5 CF213 deployment, Content Reporting is accessible from the Practitioner Studio interface.

 !!! note
     You must have **User** or **Editor** access to the following resources to use Content Reporting.
 The **User** role does not have access to generating a report, updating in bulk, and exporting of generated reports; this role can only view the Updates page containing bulk update history.
 The **Editor** role has no feature limitations.​ Refer to [Working with resource permissions](../../../../deployment/manage/security/people/authorization/controlling_access/working_with_resource_permission/index.md) for more information.